 3.1.
-Injectate Migration Prevention and Protection of the USDW
+Injectate Migration Prevention and Protection of the USDWs

-Sonol Securities 1-A was drilled in 1972, at which time there were no drilling and completion issues.
-The base of the USDW is located at 2,381' MD & TVD in this well.
-The well was constructed in such a way as to prevent migration of fluids out of the injection zone and allow for monitoring required in the Testing and Monitoring Plan.
-Well construction details that support the protection of USDWs and all strata overlying the injection zone are described by the following:
+Sonol Securities 3 was drilled in 1972, at which time there appears to have been some minor drilling and completion issues (casing damage and junk in hole), none of which should impact well usage.
+The base of the USDW is located at 2,374' MD & TVD in this well.
+The well was constructed to prevent migration of fluids out of the injection zone and allow for monitoring required in the Testing and Monitoring Plan.
+Well construction details that support the protection of USDWs and all strata overlying the injection zones are described by the following:

 - Well design exceeds criteria of all anticipated load cases including safety factors - Multiple cemented casing strings protect potential shallow USDW-bearing zones from contacting fluids within the production casing - All casing strings were cemented in place using industry-proven recommended practices for slurry design and placement.
 The surface casing was cemented with cement returns to the surface.
-The intermediate casing was cemented with cement returns to the surface.
-The long-string casing was cemented with a calculated top of cement at approximately 4,213'. - A cement bond log (CBL) was run from 6,191 to 9,945' and indicates the presence of cement in the production casing annulus throughout and above the Winters injection and Starkey-Sawtooth confining formations consistent with cementing operations results.
-Cement is present throughout the entire CBL logging interval from the base of the liner to approximately 6,191 feet. - Upper completion design (injection tubulars, packer, and wellhead) enables monitoring devices to be installed downhole, cased hole logs to be acquired, samples to be obtained and Mechanical Integrity Testing (MIT) to be conducted. - Realtime surface monitoring equipment with remote connectivity to a centralized facility and alarms provides continual awareness to potential anomalous injection conditions - Annular fluid (packer fluid) density and additives to mitigate corrosion provide additional protection against mechanical or chemical failure of production casing and upper completion equipment
+The intermediate casing string was cemented with cement returns to the surface.
+The long-string casing was cemented with a calculated top of cement at approximately 7,700'. - Upper completion design (injection tubulars, packer, and wellhead) enables monitoring devices to be installed downhole, cased hole logs to be acquired, samples to be obtained, and Mechanical Integrity Testing (MIT) to be conducted. - Standard annular pressure tests (SAPT) will be performed as noted in Section 5 below).
+Internal MIT will be performed before the start of injection and any time the packer is reset to demonstrate isolation and integrity of primary barriers (tubing, packer, wellhead) and secondary barriers (casing, wellhead) for the protection of potential USDW. - Realtime surface monitoring equipment with remote connectivity to a centralized facility and alarms will provide continual awareness to potential anomalous injection conditions - Annular fluid (packer fluid) density and additives to mitigate corrosion provide additional protection against mechanical or chemical failure of production casing and upper completion equipment

-The Sonol Securities 1-A injection well was constructed using industry standards and recommended practices.
+The Sonol Securities 3 injection well was constructed using industry standards and recommended practices.
 Existing and future well materials comply with the following specifications.

-- API Spec 5CT / ISO 11960 - Specification for Casing and Tubing - API Spec 5CRA / ISO 13680 - Specification for Corrosion-Resistant Alloy Seamless Tubes for use as Casing, Tubing, and Coupling Stock
+- API Spec 5CT / ISO 11960 - Specification for Casing and Tubing - API Spec 5CRA / ISO 13680 - Specification for Corrosion-Resistant Alloy Seamless Tubes for use as Casing, Tubing, and Coupling Stock - API Spec 10A / ISO 10426-1 - Cements and Materials for Cementing

-- API Spec 10A / ISO 10426-1 - Cements and Materials for Cementing - API Spec 11D1 / ISO 14310 - Downhole Equipment - Packers and Bridge Plugs - API Spec 6A / ISO 10423 - Specification for Wellhead and Tree Equipment
+- API Spec 11D1 / ISO 14310 - Downhole Equipment - Packers and Bridge Plugs - API Spec 6A / ISO 10423 - Specification for Wellhead and Tree Equipment